FAQ

 What are the current reverse mortgage interest rates in Canada?

 As of early 2026, 5-year fixed rates range from approximately 6.44% (Equitable Bank Flex Lite) to 7.29% (CHIP Income Advantage).
 Rates vary by lender, product, and loan-to-value ratio.
 Equitable Bank generally offers the lowest rates, while Bloom offers a unique lifetime fixed rate that never changes for the life of the loan.
-Home Trust (newest entrant, launched Oct 2025) offers competitive broker-exclusive rates — ask your broker for current pricing.
-Fraction (not a reverse mortgage) uses an appreciation-based rate starting at 7.09% in Ontario.
+Rates are higher than conventional mortgages because reverse mortgages carry more risk for lenders.
+See our lender comparison for the latest rates.

 Will I lose my home?